wso2/docs-mi/en/docs/reference/connectors/microsoft-azure-storage-connector/2.x/microsoft-azure-storage-connector-example.md

 ## Create the Integration Logic

 1. Click `+` on the Extension panel APIs to create the REST API.
 Specify the API name as `MSAzureStorageTestAPI` and the API context as `/azure`.
-Then delete the default `/resource` endpoint.
+Then, delete the default `/resource` endpoint.

     <img src="{{base_path}}/assets/img/integrate/connectors/msazure-connector-2x/create_api.png" title="Adding the createbucket resource" width="800" alt="Microsoft Azure Storage use case"/>